Butser Ancient Farm: Roman Villa

-There is also a reconstructed Roman villa at the site.
+There is also a reconstructed 4th century Roman villa at the site, built in 2002-3.
 The construction is based on the western wing of Sparsholt Roman Villa which was excavated between 1965 and 1972.
 The building includes a functioning hypocaust system.

 In 2017-18 the Villa was renovated including re-painting the walls based on excavated plaster remains showing original colours and patterns, and installing a replica mosaic floor in the central room.
 This took over 120,000 tesserae and 1000 hours.
 The villa has also been furnished with items representative of Roman furniture.
+In 2023, a formal garden was established at the front of the villa.
+A kitchen garden was planted at the rear.